laneboysrc/rc-headless-transmitter/docs/configurator.md

 * UART protocol

-    The UART (serial port) protocol is available by connecting to the UART provided by the microcontroller.
+    The UART (serial port) protocol is available by connecting to the UART provided by the micro-controller.
 The UART protocol is currently not implemented on the *headless transmitter*, but used internally in the *nrF-to-WebSocket bridge* described below.

 The design goal is to keep the protocol running over the different transports the same, so that the transports appear transparent to the *configurator*.